 Stream buffers must be shown on the inventory map in accordance with Table 1 for all perennial and intermittent streams and will include seeps and springs.
-Ephemeral streams do not require a stream buffer, but they should be protected as much as possible through plan layout and conditions on a voluntary basis.
-The slope range for use with Table 1 will be determined by taking representative 200 foot cross sections on both sides of the stream, drawn perpendicular to the direction of flow, and measuring the gradient of the slope in the steepest 100 foot horizontal run.
-This procedure is illustrated
+In most of the County, ephemeral streams do not require a stream buffer, but these streams should be protected as much as possible through plan layout and conditions on a voluntary basis.
+In the portion of the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment planning area, however, protective buffers are required around ephemeral streams (see Chapter VIII for details).
+The slope range for use with Table 1 will be determined by taking representative 200-foot cross sections on both sides of the stream, drawn perpendicular to the direction of flow, and measuring the gradient of the slope in the steepest 100-foot horizontal run.
+This procedure is illustrated in Figure 2.
+For hypothetical examples of stream buffer delineation, see Figure 3.

 Figure 1.
-Natural Resources Inventory
+Natural Resources Inventory (example)